sibelgulmez/XRan/README.md

 Each csv file describes the samples within that dataset in a representation described in the following paper:

-<b>Gulmez, S., Kakisim, A. G., & Sogukpinar, I. (2024).
+<b><i>Gulmez, S., Kakisim, A. G., & Sogukpinar, I. (2024).
 XRan: Explainable deep learning-based ransomware detection using dynamic analysis.
-Computers & Security, 139, 103703.</b>
+Computers & Security, 139, 103703.</i></b>

 Please cite to this study if you are to use the dataset.